DisnakeDev/disnake/docs/api/widgets.rst

 Widgets
 =======

-This section documents everything related to widgets - Discord feature which allows to integrate a guild's "widget" - dynamically generated image which shows basic info about your server and invites to join it without having to authenticate - into any place supporting HTML.
+This section documents everything related to widgets — dynamically generated elements which show basic info about your server and invites to join it easily — into any place supporting HTML.

 Discord Models
 ---------------